NatureNotClimate/LoveNature/README.md

 This is the home of the LoveNature Foundation's web site: https://naturenotclimate.github.io/LoveNature

-It is dedicated to re-focussing your attention to your love of nature and the urgency to protect it.
+It is dedicated to re-focusing your attention to your love of nature and the urgency to protect it.

-** Focus on Nature **
+-- Nature is destroyed using chainsaw, fire, and real pollution.
+CO2 is not a pollutant. --